 Despite the fanfare that greeted the opening of Saskatchewan’s carbon capture and storage (CCS) facility October 2, the Regina Leader-Post calculates the venture will cost taxpayers $1 billion over its 20-year operating life.

-PROJECT DRAWDOWN TACKLES NATURAL CARBON SOLUTIONS
+PROJECT DRAWDOWN TACKLES NATURAL CLIMATE SOLUTIONS

 Building with Wood Could Sequester Carbon, Produce Fewer Emissions Than Concrete